Sorry, this entry is only available in Japanese.

 From January 1, 2016 until 2030, United Nations adopted Sustainable Development Goals (SGDs), with 17 goals and 169 targets, to end poverty, protect the planet, and ensure prosperity for all.
 These goals are applied to all countries and regions, and for the next 15 years they will be the critical tools in the dialogs to solve environmental, economic and social issues.
 Youth capacity development towards those issues will be essential to ensure the successful achievements of those goals.
 This Workshop is jointly created by Kanazawa University and United Nations University, and it aims to create the platform for the younger generations to come together and deepen the discussions on SDGs and share the regional issues.

-Survey on Marine Life in Satoumi area, Komaki Boat Moorage, Nanao City
+Survey of living creatures in satoumi at Komaki Boat Moorage, Nanao City

 2024年10月31日

 Following the recent earthquake, there were concerns about the feasibility of this year’s survey.
-However, on October 25, 2024, sixth-grade students from Nakajima Elementary School in Nanao City successfully completed the Survey of Marine Life in the Satoumi area.
-The event was organized by Nanao City, with support from specialists in the field, including Mr. Arakawa from the Noto Marine Center and Ms. Koyama, a Research Associate at OUIK.
+However, on October 25, 2024, sixth-grade students from Nakajima Elementary School in Nanao City successfully completed the Survey of living creatures in satoumi.
+The event was organized by Nanao City, with support from specialists in the field, including Mr. Arakawa (Noto Marine Center) and Ms. Koyama ( Researcher, UNU-IAS OUIK).